uwspstar/FullStack/MVC5/readme.md

 ```

 ### Strongly Typed Helpers
-- Notice that the strongly typed helpers have the same names as the previous helpers you’ve been using, but with a For suffi x.
+- Notice that the strongly typed helpers have the same names as the previous helpers you’ve been using, but with a ```For suffi x```.
 ```
 @model MvcMusicStore.Models.Album